 As a UConn alumna whose graduate research concerns mass trauma, I was stunned and disappointed to read a Daily Campus Opinion article defending Rep. Ihlan Omar’s inexcusable rhetoric around 9/11.
 Cameron Cantelmo’s recent article was extraordinarily dismissive of the collective pain of victims, survivors, and witnesses of 9/11.

 In 2019, we are experiencing a shift in the way that we have conversations about our sexual orientations.
 As public conversations about sexual orientation, gender identity, and consent become more frequent in our day to day life, the societal expectations of younger generations are beginning to change.
-With the uptick in public figures coming out, improved sexual and gender education and dialogue focused on the importance of identity formation, it is not a surprise that more and more people are beginning to identify as bisexual than ever before.

 Navigating being a victim of a crime, especially sexual assault, can be difficult and confusing.
 It’s not always clear to people what their rights are as victims, how to access services, or if they have any guarantee that they’ll be treated with respect during the criminal justice process.
 As a result, many survivors of crimes don’t get access to the rights and supports they are entitled to, and may be unable to continue with criminal justice proceedings at all.